fluencelabs/cli/packages/cli/package/docs/commands/README.md

   --no-input  Don't interactively ask for any input from the user

 DESCRIPTION
-  Uninstall aqua project dependencies (currently npm is used under the hood for managing aqua dependencies)
+  Uninstall aqua project dependencies (currently npm is used under the hood for managing aqua dependencies).
+Alias: fluence dep un

-ALIASES
-  $ fluence dep un

 EXAMPLES
   $ fluence dep uninstall